enebular/enebular-runtime-agent/README.md

 - User login details (username and password)
 - Current IP address

-If you are using enebular-agent with AWS IoT and you'd like to automatically add a new *thing* and use that, you'll also need to know the following.
+If you are using enebular-agent with AWS IoT and you'd like to automatically add a new *thing* to use, you'll also need to know the following.

 - Your AWS account access key ID
 - Your AWS account secret access key